 - It takes at least a year for your abdomen to reverse the effects of pregnancy, and if you gave birth to twins or other multiples, or you had pregnancies within a year of each other, you might need to wait longer.

 - Some of the weight gain during pregnancy is due to hormone fluctuations, and it can take up to a year after childbirth to normalize, so it’s best to wait until then to attack those stubborn fat pockets.

 - You need to wait for the breast tissue to stabilize after childbirth before having breast surgery, and the timeline will depend on whether or not you breastfeed.
 If you do, wait three to six months after weaning; if you don’t nurse, wait three to six months after delivery.

 Get the Post-Baby Body You Deserve at Feel Beautiful in San Diego, CA

 If you’re a mom, you know you’d do anything for your child—but what do you do for yourself?
-If you’re ready to take back your body and treat yourself to cosmetic surgery after childbirth, call today at (858) 295-4001 to set up a consultation with Dr. Steve Laverson at Feel Beautiful today.
+If you’re ready to take back your body and treat yourself to cosmetic surgery after childbirth, call today at (858) 295-4001 or book online here to set up a consultation with Dr. Steve Laverson at Feel Beautiful today.
 Dr. Laverson has decades of experience helping women like you boost their confidence and feel great in whatever they wear.